NI Grammar School Admission criteria for

 RESPECTIVE FUNCTIONS OF THE BOARD OF GOVERNORS AND PRINCIPAL IN RELATION TO ADMISSIONS TO THE SCHOOL

-ADMISSIONS CRITERIA FOR YEAR 8 STUDENTS TO OUR LADY AND ST PATRICK’S COLLEGE, KNOCK
+ADMISSIONS CRITERIA FOR YEAR 8 PUPILS TO OUR LADY AND ST PATRICK’S COLLEGE, KNOCK

-A2 Applicants who, at the date of their application, have a child of the family currently or previously enrolled at the College.
+H1 Applicants who, at the date of their application, have a child of the family currently/previously enrolled at the College or already accepted for admission in the coming year (2022/23).
 Name and year group of present pupil and name/maiden name and dates of attendance of former pupil must be provided. ["Child of the family" will be defined in accordance with Department of Education guidance.]

 (i) who are the eldest* or only child of the family; or

 (ii) whose sibling** is an eldest child who achieved a grade A and applied to the College.
-The sibling’s application was provided to the College by the Education Authority and was considered by the Board of Governors but he/she was not selected.
+The sibling’s application was provided to the College by the Education Authority and was considered by the Board of Governors but he/she was not selected; or

 ** Include the name and date of birth of the sibling who is an eldest child and the year of his/her application.

-The A3 Verification Certificate must be completed and submitted with the Transfer Application.
-It must be signed by one of the following who knows the child and family for at least two years and is not a member of the applicant’s family:
+The H2 Verification Certificate must be completed and uploaded with the Transfer Application.
+It must be signed by one of the following who knows the applicant and family for at least two years and is not a member of the applicant’s family:

-A6 Applicants who are entitled to Free School Meals (FSME).
-‘Entitled to Free School Meals’ means applicants who are listed on the Education Authority’s register as entitled to free school meals at the date on which their parent or guardian has submitted their post-primary Transfer Application or at any date up to and including 12 April 2021 (no later than 4pm).
+H3 Applicants who are entitled to Free School Meals (FSME).
+‘Entitled to Free School Meals’ means applicants who are listed on the Education Authority’s register as entitled to free school meals at the date on which their parent/guardian has submitted their post-primary Transfer Application or at any date up to and including 9 March 2022 (no later than 4pm).